 Sri Lanka is an island nation that currently exists as an independent country in the Indian Ocean separated from the Indian subcontinent.
 The history of Sri Lanka is more than 3000 years.
-But prehistoric human history spans more than 120,000 years. there were several ethnic groups who were known as Yakkha and Naga in the country.
+But prehistoric human history spans more than 120,000 years. several ethnic groups were known as Yakkha and Naga in the country.
 Among these, it is said that the Yakkha tribes had a prominent place and they had a matriarchal society.
 But later in the Indian civilization, The concepts spread throughout the island.

 Sri Lanka Flag - The History Of Sri Lanka